adwaykanhere/adwaykanhere.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper on predicting brain structure and cognition using upper airway volume in children got accepted to the American Journal of Respiratory and Critical Care Medicine!! :champagne:
+Our clinical paper on predicting brain structure and cognition using upper airway volume in children got accepted to the American Journal of Respiratory and Critical Care Medicine!! :champagne: